 “Are you saying the university plans to hire the illiterate and innumerate on the faculty?”
-As soon as he says it, G feels foolish.
+As soon as he says it, Mick feels foolish.

 “I did not say that.
 We need to be ahead of the pack and take the lead in employing academic staff who are grounded in the reality of the market-place.
 I have been in discussion with the Chancellor and we are going to pull out the stops on this one.”

 “How does society benefit from this university?”
-C doesn’t wait for an answer.
+The Wee Man doesn’t wait for an answer.
 “The list of honorary doctorates this coming graduation has not been released but I can tell you it includes leading industrialists who have considerable influence in deciding education policy.
-What’s more, these are men and women who did not need to go to university in order to achieve success.”
-C lets them draw their own conclusions.
+These are men and women who did not need to go to university in order to achieve success.”
+The Wee Man lets them draw their own conclusions.

 “So understanding and ability count for nothing.”
-G catches A’s eye and sees his annoyance.
-G is embarrassing himself.
+Mick catches Holier-than-thou’s eye and sees his annoyance.
+Mick is embarrassing himself.
 Worse still, he is embarrassing the others.

-C glances at the clock.
+The Wee Man glances at the clock.
 “We need to wind things up here as I have an important meeting with the Chancellor regarding restructuring.
 We can’t persist with the current retrograde groupings of Schools and Faculties.
 Division along Arts, Science and Engineering has passed its sell by date.
-Greater flexibility is required if we are to promote cross fertilisation and inter-disciplinarity.
-You are aware, D, of the move to combine Physics with Mechanical Engineering.
+Greater flexibility is required if we are to promote inter-disciplinarity.
+You are aware of the move to combine Physics with Mechanical Engineering.
 The English Department is definitely in need of rejigging, too much Shakespeare and not enough attention given to grammar and composition.”

-“There is virtually no Shakespeare on our curriculum,” E remarks.
+“There is virtually no Shakespeare on our curriculum,” Phlegmy remarks.

 “And there should be less.
 Realignment with the Business School will add greater focus.
 Our graduates should be skilled at writing business cases, bids and tenders, concise e-mails and clear text messages.
-And G, a heads-up for you, Mathematics will be accommodated within Accountancy.”
+By way of a heads-up, Mathematics will be accommodated within Accountancy.”

-G does some mathematics of his own and reaches the same conclusion as before.
+Mick does some maths of his own and reaches the same conclusion as before.
 Retirement is not feasible, he has too many years to go and not enough money in the bank.
 Could he find work as a labourer?
 It would be more rewarding but he lacks the physical stamina.
 Maybe there are openings for shepherds or lighthouse keepers.

 “There will be opportunities to participate in sandpit events and management sub-committees.
 The onus is on you to come up with fresh ideas.”

-There can’t be long to go, G thinks, but C has not quite finished.
+There can’t be long to go, Mick thinks, but The Wee Man has not quite finished.

 “The parents of our students expect value for their money.
 Something must be done about retention rates.
-D, what’s happening in Physics where we see a 15% wastage of the cohort in first year?
+What’s happening in Physics where we see a 15% wastage of the cohort in first year?
 Consider this an official rap on the knuckles.
-And A, only 66% of the final year in your discipline received first class honours last year.
+Only 66% of final year History students received first class honours last year.
 In English we had 60%, which is unacceptable and a frankly disastrous 45% in Mathematics.
-G you should look to Professor B who is graduating over 80% of her students with firsts.
+You should look to Professor Ortiz who is graduating over 80% of her students with firsts.
 I know she will only be too happy to share her insight and best practice in knowledge transfer.”

-G wants nothing to do with B’s insight or best practice not that she has the slightest intention of sharing anything with him.
+Mick wants nothing to do with her insight or best practice not that she has the slightest intention of sharing anything.

-“Perhaps Professor B, you could inform our colleagues of the new exam arrangements.”
+“Perhaps Professor Ortiz, you could inform our colleagues of the new exam arrangements.”

-B is startled, panic flashing in her dark eyes.
-C has sprung this on her.
+La Luz is startled, panic flashing in her dark eyes.
+The Wee Man has sprung this on her.

 “Well, these are very preliminary and not properly developed.”
 She stumbles over the words, her accent more pronounced.